 About Me

-Hi, I'm Samuel, and I'm from Long Island, New York.
+Hi, I'm Sam, and I'm from Long Island, New York.
 I'm studying Mechanical Engineering and have been building things and working with electronics since I was a kid.
 A lot of what I know comes from teaching myself over the years, and that turned into a real passion for engineering.
 I enjoy projects where mechanical, electrical, and software all connect, and I spend most of my time designing parts, 3D printing, running simulations, and testing ideas.
 I'm currently looking for a Summer 2026 internship or research opportunity where I can apply my skills to real engineering work, keep learning, and contribute to projects that help people.

 Early Projects & Journey